dmg99/som_keras/README.md

 # Keras implementation of a Self-Organizing map.

 This corresponds to a first version of a Self-Organizing map implemented as a keras.Model.
+This was implemented during an internship at [Starlab](https://www.starlab.es/) under the supervision of Aureli Soria-Frisch (https://github.com/aurelisoriafrisch) and Eleni Kroupi.
 ## Main features

 This first version supports the following features: